An in-depth report on the causes, diagnosis, treatment, and prevention of cirrhosis.

 Treatment of Hepatorenal Syndrome

 Hepatorenal syndrome can occur in patients with ascites.
 This is a life-threatening condition in which kidney failure develops because of altered blood flow in the liver.
 People with hepatorenal syndrome are usually treated with intravenous infusion of albumin or with the drug pentoxifylline.
+Liver transplantation is the only treatment currently capable of reversing the course of this complication.

 Treatment of Hepatic Encephalopathy